jusx/really-simple/README.md

 post_limit: 3  # Number of posts to display on the home page.
 google_analytics: UA-111111111-1 # Google Analytics Tracking ID.
 post_excerpt:
-    show: true # Show excerpts of posts when true instead of entire posts on home page.
+    active: true # Show excerpts of posts when true instead of entire posts on home page.
     caption: "More..." # Anchor text that links to the entire post.
 archives_link_caption: Browse Archives # Anchor text for the link to archives.
 ```